jw3991/final_project_1/README.md

 Use the [leaflet](https://leafletjs.com/) library for plotting

 ### Squirrel List
 [Squirrel List](https://??????/sightings/): A view that lists all squirrel sightings with links to view each sighting.
 >Located at: /sightings
 Method Supported: GET

 ### Squirrel Update
 [Squirrel Update](https://??????/sightings/): A view to update a particular sighting.
 >Located at: /sightings/<unique-squirrel-id>
-Methods Supported: GET & POST
+Method Supported: GET & POST

 ### Squirrel Add
-[Squirrel Add](https://??????/sightings/add): A view to create a new sighting
+[Squirrel Add](https://??????/sightings/add): A view to create a new sighting.
->Located at:/sightings/add
+>Located at: /sightings/add
-Methods Supported: GET & POST
+Method Supported: GET & POST

 ### Squirrel Stats
-[Squirrel Add](https://??????/sightings/stats): A view with general stats about the sightings
+[Squirrel Add](https://??????/sightings/stats): A view with general stats about the sightings.
 >Located at: /sightings/stats
-Method: GET
+Method Supported: GET

 ## Dependencies